kubernetes/enhancements/keps/sig-api-machinery/2839-in-use-protection/README.md

 ## Summary

-This KEP proposes a generic feature to protect objects from deletion while it is marked as in-use.
+This KEP proposes a generic feature to protect objects from deletion while they are marked as in-use.

 ## Motivation